-I have travelled in quite a few different parts of Poland already, having first visited the country in 2005 and returned many times since, before decided to live here permanently from July 2016.
-As a long term travel writer for 14 years, I also visited Polish Antarctica in 2010 on an insane journey through 158 countries.
-This page will show where I have been so far and places I continue to travel to, you can stay tuned on my Facebook Page and Instagram Feed too!
+I had travelled to quite a few different parts of Poland already, having first visited the country in 2005 and returned many times since, before I decided to live here permanently from July 2016.
+As a long term travel writer for 15 years, I also visited Polish Antarctica in 2010 on an insane journey through 158 countries.
+This page will show where I have been in Poland so far and places I continue to travel to, you can stay tuned on my Facebook Page and Instagram Feed too!
 Every month, I also run a reader poll where you control my destiny!